-Labour and working capital-intensive the industry
+Labour and working capital intensive industry

-The company's operations are highly labour- or human capital-based, which make up nearly 44% of the company's total cost by way of contract cost, salaries and wages, and employee welfare facilities, among others.
+The company's operations are highly labour- or human capital-based, which make up ~44% of the company's total cost through contract cost, salaries and wages, and employee welfare facilities, among others.
 Per the company, wage revision was done in January 2023 for tea and rubber divisions, which increased wages of labourers by ₹42 per day.
 Increase in wage cost and increase in other production cost has impacted profitability of the tea segment in FY24.
-FYL's working capital requirements primarily arise from its tea division, where, credit is offered to export customers and auctioned sale, while the rubber division has largely been on a cash-and-carry model.
+FYL's working capital requirements primarily arise from its tea division, where credit is offered to export customers and auctioned sale, while the rubber division has largely been on a cash-and-carry model.